Do You Need a SOC 2® Report? Answers to Common SOC 2 Compliance Questions

 Rob Gutierrez

 SOC 2® is one of the most common security frameworks SaaS companies rely on today to build trust with customers, particularly for companies in the US.
-But does your organization need it?
+In 2025, it's increasingly become a baseline requirement in B2B sales and vendor due diligence.

 In this post, we’ll explain the basics of SOC 2 then share seven questions that can help you decide if SOC 2 compliance is the right choice for your organization.

-Crash course: What is SOC 2®?
+What is SOC 2®?
+A crash course

 SOC 2 stands for System and Organization Controls 2.
 It’s a security framework that outlines how companies can securely handle customer data that’s stored in the cloud.